 “I have one, too,” offered Ardith.
 It is called a cellphone.
 We can talk to people on it, even over great distances.
 It also connects to something called the Inter...well, we’ll talk about that another time...but one of its features is something called a camera...and it makes pictures like my dad said, in an instant.”

 And there it was.
-Such a thing as the Tree people had never imagined might exist anywhere in time.
+Such a thing as the Tree people could never have imagined might exist anywhere in time.
 Samuel moved closer to The Compendium of Tree.
 Elm had never been as uncertain of any choice he’d ever made in his Tree life, but he knew that this was not the time to fret.
 And so, he watched as Samuel positioned the device over the map.

 “What is it you call this strangeness?” asked Linden Branchwell.